 1. GPA and MCAT Score

 GPA and MCAT score averages vary from year to year, but in general, TMDSAS and AMCAS require similar scores.
-Ensure you research averages for the specific schools you hope to apply to as expectations are different from school to school.
+Ensure you research the average scores for the specific schools you hope to apply to, as expectations vary from school to school.

-The following are score averages of matriculants to Texas schools for GPA averages and MCAT scores.
+The following are the GPA and MCAT score averages for matriculants to Texas schools.
 Remember that these are only averages.
 You should aim to score higher in order to be a competitive candidate.

 Average GPA and MCAT score for TMDSAS Matriculants: